 “Everyone talks about the positive results, but we rarely hear about the struggles of the negatives.

-Or about how we check the test 3 minutes later, and then 10 minutes later, and then just for shits and giggles 30 minutes later to see if that magic second line made an appearance.
-If you’re like me, you might even check it days later as you pass by the trash bin in your bathroom because maybe somehow it just took a little bit longer for the test to process.
+Or about how we check the test three minutes later, and then ten minutes later, and then, just for shits and giggles, 30 minutes later, to see if that magic second line made an appearance.
+If you’re like me, you might even check it days later as you pass by the trash bin in your bathroom, because maybe somehow it just took a little bit longer for the test to process.

 Or how we take a picture of the test with the flash off.
 Then with it on.
 Then upside down in a handstand.
-Then editing the picture to make it lighter or darker or crisper or blurrier, trying to see if any angle or any edit can make those 2 pink lines visible.
+Then editing the picture to make it lighter, or darker, or crisper, or blurrier, trying to see if any angle or any edit can make those two pink lines visible.

-We rarely talk about how before we take the test, in our minds we count out to see what month the baby would be born in and think about all the cute ways you can announce.
+We rarely talk about how, before we take the test, in our minds we count out to see what month the baby would be born in and think about all the cute ways to announce it.

 It starts with picturing that you’ll be able to announce with something like ‘Red, White, and Due’ on the 4th of July.
 Then it turns into possibly making a surprise trip home to tell the family before summer is over.
 Then August and September pass and you decide it’s okay because announcing at Halloween is just as exciting.
 And then Halloween passes, and you still haven’t gotten a positive.

-Regardless of how long you’ve been struggling this struggle or if you struggled with it in the past – I see you, I feel you, I am you.”
+Regardless of how long you’ve been struggling with this struggle, or if you struggled with it in the past… I see you, I feel you, I am you.”